List of power stations in Ethiopia: Candidate power plants

 The table below shows candidate power plants for construction, ordered for their LCOE (based on 2012 values).
 The general terms outlined in the chapter above for LCOE values apply for this listing as well.
 Power plants under construction or in project implementation phase are not shown, only the planned ones.

-Most entries came from the Ethiopian Power System Expansion Master Plan Study, EEP 2014 and from the Ethiopian Geothermal Power System Master Plan, JICA 2015.
+Most entries came from the Ethiopian Power System Expansion Master Plan Study, EEP 2014 and the Ethiopian Geothermal Power System Master Plan, JICA 2015.
 A low number of refinements arrived from published tenders (as for the Upper Dabus power plant) and from feasibility studies that arrived after 2014 (as for the TAMS hydropower plant).
-For the Solar power plants, also documents from the Scaling Solar initiative of the World Bank have been used.
+For the solar power plants, also documents from the Scaling Solar initiative of the World Bank have been used.

 Some candidate hydropower plants on the list have a much higher LCOE than CCGT power plants, wind farms or solar farms.
 Usually this means that the affected candidate power plants are out of play.
 Nevertheless, they might still be considered for immediate construction as the LCOE does not account for any multipurpose use beyond electricity generation.

-Some hydropower plants with high LCOE values are definitely multipurpose plants.
+Some hydropower plants with high LCOE values are multipurpose plants.
 Some of these high LCOE hydropower plants provide flood control, others allow advanced irrigation schemes for better agriculture (up to several thousands of km2) or they keep perennial and intermittent rivers navigable all year round.